I recently visited a plant in South America for an assessment.

 This sounds great!
 We all want the quick fixes with high impact, right?
 The mill could also show some great pockets of success.

-There is nothing wrong with focusing on getting quick results in maintenance, but there is a major problem with ONLY focusing on quick results in maintenance.
+There is nothing wrong with focusing on getting quick results in maintenance, but there is a major problem with ONLY focusing on quick results and not long term reliability.

 Most problematic maintenance organizations are working on taking care of problems that happened today or yesterday.